Most parents are guilty of this one mistake and don’t know it

 “When children fall asleep while having the bottle or while breast feeding, the milk remains in their mouth all night long.
 Bacteria present in the mouth breaks sugar down into acid, causing tooth decay.”

 If you’re a parent of children aged five and below and find their teeth black and rotten, you might be the reason to blame for it.
+Here is a parenting mistake that you may not know of at all.

 “Nursing Bottle Syndrome (NBS) is caused when baby teeth have contact with liquids containing sugar such as milk, formula or juice for an extended period of time,” said a Huffington Post report.